Smarto2014/CarAlgo/README.md

-# MicroLink Sample
+# CarAlgo Sample

-This project illustrates the interaction between the Microlink and the iOS platform via BLE written in Swift 4.
+This project illustrates the interaction between the CarAlgo Device and the iOS platform via BLE written in Swift 4.

 ## Getting Started